Random interlacements and amenability: Introduction

 This result motivates the definition of the critical parameter

-See also Corollary~\ref{c:oneuc}.
-A trivial consequence of \eqref{e:main} is that the critical threshold $u_c$ is positive for vertex-transitive, non-amenable graphs.
-In fact, Theorem~\ref{mainstat} gives a lower bound for $u_c$ in terms of the spectral radius of $G$, see definition in \eqref{spectraldef}.
+See also Corollary~\ref{coneuc}.
+A trivial consequence of (\ref {emain}) is that the critical threshold $u_c$ is positive for vertex-transitive, nonamenable graphs.
+In fact, Theorem~\ref{tdisconn} gives a lower bound for $u_c$ in terms of the spectral radius of $G$; see definition in (\ref{spectraldef}).

-The counterpart for Theorem~\ref{mainstat} is given in Theorem~\ref{t.amenable}, which gives the following generalization of Corollary 2.3 of \cite{Szn07}:
+The counterpart for Theorem~\ref{tdisconn} is given in Theorem \ref {tamenable}, which gives the following generalization of Corollary 2.3 of~\cite{Szn07}:

-In particular, ~\eqref{e.amenstat} implies that for transitive amenable graphs $G$, $u_c(G)=0$.
+In particular, (\ref{eamenstat}) implies that for transitive amenable graphs $G$, $u_c(G)=0$.

 We also note that it is not always the case that $u_c$ is finite.
-In fact according to Remark~\ref{r.treeinf}, in an infinite regular tree $\mathbb{T}^d$ for $d \geq 3$, the interlacement set is almost surely disconnected for every value of $u > 0$, so that $u_c(\mathbb{T}^d)=\infty$.
-In the same spirit as for Bernoulli percolation, see for instance \cite{GN90}, we can prove that
+In fact according to Remark~\ref{rtreeinf}, in an infinite regular tree $\mathbb{T}^d$ for $d \geq3$, the interlacement set is almost surely disconnected for every value of $u > 0$, so that $u_c(\mathbb{T}^d)=\infty$.
+However, in the same spirit as for Bernoulli percolation (see, e.g.,~\cite{GN90}), we can prove that

-see Proposition~\ref{p:ucfinite}.
+see Proposition~\ref{pucfinite}.
 Thus each of the three cases $u_c(G)=0$, $u_c(G)\in(0,\infty)$ and $u_c(G)=\infty$ can happen.
-It is also of interest to study what happens regarding the connectivity of ${\mathcal I}$ above $u_c$ (note that the connectivity of $\mathcal{I}$ is not a monotone property).
-In Theorem~\ref{t:monotone}, we show that
+It is also of interest to study what happens regarding the connectivity of ${\mathcal I}$ above $u_c$ (note that the connectivity of $\mathcal {I}$ is not a monotone property).
+In Theorem~\ref{tmonotone}, we show that

 In other words, there is monotonicity in the uniqueness transition.